 Lawn Thatch Buildup

-Usually, the best time to aerate is in the spring before fertilizing and seeding.
-Aerating beforehand ensures that the seeds and fertilizer can get down into the soil instead of sitting on the surface.
-Here are some signs that it’s time for your lawn to be aerated:
+Usually, the best time to aerate is in the spring or fall before fertilizing and seeding.
+Aerating beforehand ensures that the seeds and fertilizer can penetrate into the soil instead of sitting on the surface.

-- Grass stops growing after the hottest time of the year in August or so, usually because the roots aren’t deep enough.
+- The grass stops growing during the hottest part of the summer because the roots are too shallow.

-- The soil is hard to the touch.
+- The soil is hard, indicating compacted soil.

 - Rings of dead grass have formed in the lawn, which is evidence of necrotic ring fungus.

 You can test your lawn yourself by taking a small plug out of the lawn and measuring the thickness of the thatch layer and the length of the root zone.
 If the thatch layer is more than half an inch thick, make sure you aerate to reduce the thatch.
 If the roots are only a couple of inches long, your lawn is very vulnerable and could use aeration and a deep watering schedule to help strengthen it.